kstenerud/concise-encoding/cte-specification.md

 |     N      |    Y     | `<span;Some text here>`                                |
 |     Y      |    Y     | `<ul id=mylist style=boring; <li;first> <li;second> >` |

-The contents section is in string processing mode whenever it's not processing a sub-container or comment (initiated by an unescaped `<` character).
+The contents section is in string processing mode whenever it's not processing a sub-container or comment (initiated by an unescaped `<` or `//` or `/*`).

 ##### Container End

-The markup container ends when an unescaped `>` character is encountered while processing a [content string](#content-string).
-There are no separate "end tags" or slash character encoding like in XML.
+The markup container ends when an unescaped `>` character is encountered while processing the attributes or contents.

 ##### Content String